 Alan Forrest, Ed.D. is a Professor in the Department of Counselor Education at Radford University.
 Over the past 35 years he has held a variety of positions in both inpatient and outpatient mental health and substance abuse settings.
 Dr. Forrest is a Licensed Professional Counselor and Licensed Marriage & Family Therapist who has extensive clinical experience in the areas of individual, couples, family, and group counseling.
 He has facilitated training seminars, workshops, and retreats in the areas of loss, grief and bereavement; chemical dependency and family therapy; couples communication skill training; men's issues in counseling; and mindfulness/meditation practices in counseling.
 In addition to his personal mindfulness meditation practice, Alan has led, and co-led, mindfulness retreats for college and graduate students, medical students, human service and mental health professionals, educators, young adults and others.
 He is actively involved in infusing mindfulness into both his counseling practice and into the college classroom.
 He is interested in mindfulness pedagogy and facilitates weekly mindfulness practice groups at Radford University for faculty and staff.
 Alan has been a consultant and trainer for various mental health centers, school districts, hospices, businesses, and organizations.
 Alan is affiliated with a private practice, Life in Balance: Counseling & Wellness Center in Christiansburg.

-Nadine Hartig is a Licensed Professional Counselor (VA & CO) and a Licensed Clinical Social Worker (CO).
+Nadine Hartig is a Licensed Professional Counselor (VA) and a Licensed Clinical Social Worker (CO).
 She holds a master’s degree in Social Work from the University of Wisconsin-Madison (1996) and a doctorate in Counselor Education and Supervision from the University of Northern Colorado (2004).
-She has over twenty years of clinical experience in a variety of settings, including universities, community mental health centers, K-12 schools, crisis settings, private practice settings, the State Public Defender’s Office, domestic violence and trauma centers, an integrated behavioral health clinic, and a dual diagnosis program.
-She has been part of Radford University’s faculty since 2006, where she currently holds rank as Associate Professor and serves as the chairperson of the Department of Counselor Education.
+She is a registered play therapist (RPT), Board Certified Tele-mental Health practitioner, and EMDRIA trained in EMDR.
+She has over twenty-five years of clinical experience in a variety of settings, including universities, community mental health centers, K-12 schools, crisis settings, private practice, the State Public Defender’s Office, domestic violence and trauma centers, integrated behavioral health, and dual diagnosis treatment.
+She has been part of Radford University’s faculty since 2006, where she holds rank as Professor and serves as the chairperson of the Department of Counselor Education.
 She also serves as the Director for the Center of Integrated Health and Wellness.
-She has taught across the counseling core, school counseling, couples and family counseling, and clinical mental health curricula for over ten years.
-Her areas of interest include counseling children and adolescents, integrated health, integrative and complementary treatment methods, trauma, wellness, supervision, leadership, and career development.
-Personally, she is blessed with the privilege of mothering three beautiful children and enjoys running, gardening, cycling, doing yoga, and being outdoors with her family.
+She has taught across the counseling core, school counseling, couples and family counseling, and clinical mental health curricula for over fifteen years.
+Her areas of interest include trauma treatments, counseling children and adolescents, integrated health, wellness, supervision, leadership, sport performance, and career development.

 Carrie Sanders, Ph.D. is an Assistant Professor in the Department of Counselor Education.
 Dr. Sanders has over 15 years in the fields of education, training, and counseling.
 She completed her undergraduate degree in Middle Grades Education at Appalachian State University and holds a master's and doctorate in Counselor Education and Supervision from Virginia Tech.